 An important facet of any outdoor kitchen is storage space.
-As you plan your space, make sure you are taking into account cabinets and cupboards where you can keep cooking utensils or any necessaries for your kitchen.
+As you plan your space, make sure you are taking into account cabinets and cupboards where you can keep cooking utensils or any necessities for your kitchen.

-Although storage will inevitably take up some of your layout, there are many creative ways to work storage space into a limited area.
+Although storage will inevitably take up some of your layouts, there are many creative ways to work storage space into a limited area.
 Consider the appliances you would like to buy and the space you have to work with and do not be afraid to get creative with cabinets.

 Think About Your Goals